International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Operator

-Well take a question from Lauren Lieberman of Barclays.
+We’ll take a question from Lauren Lieberman of Barclays.
 Your line is open.

 Lauren Lieberman